 Rialto Beach is one of the most beautiful and unique beaches in Olympic National Park.
 Situated on the western shore of the Olympic Peninsula, it’s a beautiful rock beach filled with multi-color stones, huge driftwood logs, and incredible views of sea stacks and the Pacific Ocean.
 It’s located on one of the best stretches of Washington’s wild coast and is an awesome place to hang out at for a few hours or to watch the sunset.

-While walking along the beach, you’ll have the opportunity to see a variety of different wildlife including whales, seals, and bald eagles as well as other coastal species depending on the time of year.
+While walking along the beach, you’ll have the opportunity to see a variety of different wildlife including whales, seals, bald eagles and brown pelicans, as well as other coastal species depending on the time of year.